Events of the week - 12th to 18th October

 Bored in the Eastern Cape?

-If you've been at one too many food markets, you might need to get rid of some fat that has been nestling around the hip area.
-Next weekend the The Amatola 100km trail run, also known as the 'Big Bafer' starts at Maden Dam, 25 kilometres from King William’s Town in the Eastern Cape.
-The trial then follows the hiking trail across the Amatola Mountains to an overnight stop at Cata in the shadow of Geju peak.
+If you’ve been at one too many food markets, you might need to get rid of some fat that has been nestling around the hip area.
+Next weekend The Amatola 100km trail run, also known as the ‘Big Bafer’ starts at Maden Dam, 25 kilometres from King William’s Town in the Eastern Cape.
+The trail then follows the hiking trail across the Amatola Mountains to an overnight stop at Cata in the shadow of Geju peak.
 Registration is R575 per person and on the 15th from 17:00 and 16th till 05:30 at Maden Dam.

 Above: The Amatola trail follows the hiking trail across the Amatola Mountains to an overnight stop at Cata in the shadow of Geju peak.
 Photo: Tim & Annette